imfl/beautiful-jekyll/data-mining/index.md

 ![dtw](dtw.png)

-*DTW is sharp in detecting similarity even if certain parts of a curve have been stretched or squeezed.*
+*DTW is sharp in detecting similarity even if a curve has been stretched or squeezed.*

 As an initial attempt in the academic community, I introduced DTW into MP.